benedmunds/CodeIgniter-Ion-Auth/README.md

 Documentation is located at http://benedmunds.com/ion_auth/

 ##Installation
-Just copy the files from this package to the correspoding folder in your application folder.
-For example, copy Ion_auth/config/ion_auth.php to system/application/config/ion_auth.php.
+Just copy the files from this package to the corresponding folder in your application folder.
+For example, copy Ion_auth/config/ion_auth.php to application/config/ion_auth.php.

 ###Relational DB Setup
 Then just run the appropriate SQL file (if you're using migrations you can